 Generate code snippets efficiently

-Generate code applications from descriptions
+Generate code for applications from user prompts

 Generate a web application interface